Description

 Application Procedure

 - Proposal narrative (maximum of 5 pages).
-The proposal narrative should discuss the proposed research and explain how it is expected to lead to a larger project for which external funding will be sought.
-The research question of interest and the methods used should be clearly explained and accessible to a non-specialist academic audience.
-Explain how and why this research question is significant and innovative in the context of existing literature.
-Describe how the research question necessitates an interdisciplinary team and how the different disciplines contribute to the project goals.
-Describe each team member's specific roles and activities, whether this team has worked together previously, and if so, resulting in outcomes and products.
-Relevant literature should be included in a separate References/Bibliography section and will not count toward the five-page narrative limit.
-Explain the anticipated end product of the research and how you expect it to lay the foundation for subsequent research.
-The proposal narrative must contain a project timeline as a separate section within the narrative.
-This section will outline your schedule for the proposed research and should indicate when you plan to begin the proposed research, where it will be conducted, and when it will end.
+The proposal narrative may not exceed five pages.
+The narrative should describe the proposed research and explain how it is expected to lead to a larger project for which external funding will be sought.
+The research question, project goals, and proposed methods should be clearly explained and written for a non-specialist academic audience.
+The proposal narrative should address the significance and innovation of the proposed research in the context of existing literature; the research question or problem being addressed; the methods or approach that will be used; why the project requires an interdisciplinary team; how each discipline contributes to the project goals; each team member’s role and planned activities; whether the team has worked together previously and, if so, the outcomes or products of that collaboration; the anticipated end product of the SSRI-funded research; and how the project will position the team to pursue external funding.
+Relevant literature should be included in a separate References or Bibliography section.
+References do not count toward the five-page narrative limit.
+The proposal narrative must include a project timeline as a separate section.
+The timeline should indicate when the research will begin, where it will be conducted, major project milestones, and when the research activities will end.

 Evaluation Criteria